Cheez Whiz

-Cheez Whiz is a brand of processed cheese sauce or spread produced by Kraft Foods.
+Cheez Whiz is a brand of processed cheese sauce and spread produced by Kraft Foods.
 It was developed by a team led by food scientist Edwin Traisman (1915–2007).
-It was first sold in 1952, and with some changes in formulation continues to be in production today.
+It was first sold in 1952, and, with some changes in formulation, continues to be in production today.

 Orangish-yellow in color, it usually comes in a glass jar and is used as a topping for various foods, including corn chips and hot dogs.
 It is also frequently used as the cheese in a Philadelphia-style cheesesteak.
 It is marketed in Canada, Mexico, the Philippines, the United States, and Venezuela.
-In the United States it has a reputation as being junk food.
+In the United States, it has a reputation as being junk food.

 Ingredients

 A 1953 ad in Kraft Foods’ home city, Chicago, included a label illustration listing the product’s original ingredients: “American Cheese, Water, Nonfat Dry Milk Solids, Condensed Whey, Sodium Phosphate, Cream, Worcestershire Sauce, Lactic Acid, Mustard, Salt, U.S. Certified Color--Moisture 52%, Milkfat 28%.”